Back to Blog

 Paying yourself from an LLC is straightforward once you know the rules for your tax classification.
 Default LLCs use owner's draws.
 S Corp LLCs use salary plus distributions.
 Multi-member LLCs use draws plus guaranteed payments.

-Getting paid from your LLC isn't complicated.
-Getting paid in the most tax-efficient way — that's where the S Corp election and proper salary planning become worth the effort.
+Match your method to your tax type, set aside taxes before every draw, and document each transfer.
+Getting paid from your LLC isn't complicated; getting paid in the most tax-efficient way is where the S Corp election and proper salary planning become worth the effort.

 Disclaimer